New Zealand DC class locomotive: Future

 In August 2017, KiwiRail announced it was in discussions with global suppliers including General Electric, Electro-Motive Diesel, Alstom, CRRC and Stadler Rail to construct replacements for the remainder of the class.
 It is expected the first of the replacements to arrive in 2020/21.

-In September 2018, it was announced ten DCs were be withdrawn following the commissioning of the 15 new DL class, with 15 units to remain in service until 2021/22.
+In September 2018, it was announced ten DCs were to be withdrawn following the commissioning of the 15 new DL class, with 15 units to remain in service until 2021/22.
 In November 2018, KiwiRail issued a second RFQ for the disposal of four more DCs, being 4093, 4248, 4369 and 4818.
 4093 was scrapped in January 2019, while the other three were purchased for preservation.